-17. This Court has subject matter jurisdiction over this action pursuant to 28 U.S.C. § 1331 and 18 U.S.C. §§ 2333 and 2338 as a civil action brought by citizens of the United States who have been killed or injured by reason of acts of international terrorism, and their estates, survivors, and heirs.
+8. This Court has subject matter jurisdiction over this action pursuant to 28 U.S.C. § 1331 and 18 U.S.C. §§ 2333 and 2338 as a civil action brought by citizens of the United States who have been killed or injured by reason of acts of international terrorism, and their estates, survivors, and heirs.

-18. Venue is proper in this District pursuant to 28 U.S.C. §§ 1391(b) and (d) and 18U.S.C. § 2334(a).
+9. Venue is proper in this District pursuant to 28 U.S.C. §§ 1391(b) and (d) and 18 U.S.C. § 2334(a).

-19. Defendant PALESTINE INVESTMENT BANK is subject to personal jurisdiction in the State of New York pursuant to 18 U.S.C. § 2334(a), CPLR § 302, and Fed.
+10. Defendant PALESTINE INVESTMENT BANK is subject to personal jurisdiction in the State of New York pursuant to 18 U.S.C. § 2334(a), CPLR § 302, and Fed.
 R. Civ.
-P. 4(k)(1)-(2) because it has transacted business itself and through its agents during the relevant period and committed tortious acts within the United States during the relevant period by facilitating transfers of funds through the United States for the benefit of HAMAS and the families and beneficiaries of suicide bombers and suicide gunmen dispatched by the FTOs HAMAS, PIJ, PFLP and AAMB and has purposefully availed itself of New York's financial and legal system, as well as that of the United States as a whole, in the course of committing the wrongful acts alleged herein.
+P. 4(k)(1)-(2) because it has transacted business during the relevant period and committed tortious acts within the United States during the relevant period by transferring funds through the United States for the benefit of the families and beneficiaries of suicide bombers and suicide shooters dispatched by the FTOs HAMAS, PIJ, PFLP and AAMB and has purposefully availed itself of New York's financial and legal system, as well as that of the United States generally, in the course of committing the wrongful acts alleged herein.

-20. During the relevant period, Defendant PALESTINE INVESTMENT BANK chose to maintain U.S. dollar-denominated accounts in the Palestinian Territories and purposefully and knowingly directed its agents to use correspondent bank accounts in New York, particularly at Chase Manhattan Bank (via Arab Jordan Investment Bank ("AJIB")) and Bank of New York (via the Palestinian Monetary Authority ("PMA"), Arab Bank Plc, and Palestine International Bank), to facilitate a large volume of U.S. dollar-denominated funds transfers on behalf of HLF; the Government of Iraq; the ALF and its Palestinian leader, Rakad Salem; and the four FTO terrorist groups at issue.
+11. During the relevant period, Defendant PALESTINE INVESTMENT BANK purposefully and knowingly used correspondent bank accounts in New York, particularly at JPMorgan Chase (via Arab Jordan Investment Bank) to facilitate a large volume of U.S. dollardenominated funds transfers on behalf of the Government of Iraq, ALF and its Palestinian leader, Rakad Salem,3 and the terrorist groups at issue.